The Growth Areas Team

 Key projects the Growth Areas Team is working on:

-- Growth Acceleration Fund (GAF) – following a state government budget commitment, GAT is establishing a new $50 million co-investment loan funding scheme to support the delivery of essential infrastructure in South East Queensland growth fronts.
+- Growth Acceleration Fund (GAF) – following a state government budget commitment, GAT has established a $35 million co-investment loan funding scheme to support the delivery of essential infrastructure in South East Queensland growth fronts.

 Keep up to date